-Agbotic is a New York State ("NYS")-based CEA agritech company that builds Smart Farms with robotic greenhouse automation to make local and organic food with an ecologically restorative model for farming.
-Agbotic produces a mix of specialty root crop, herb, leafy green, and industrial hemp products to distribute directly to retailers, food service companies, restaurants and consumers within a one day delivery of its greenhouses.
+Agbotic is a New York State ("NYS" or the "State")-based CEA agritech company that builds regenerative "SmartFarms" with robotic greenhouse automation to produce organic food with an ecologically restorative model for farming.
+Agbotic produces a mix of specialty root crop, herb, leafy green, and industrial hemp products to distribute directly to retailers, food service companies, restaurants and consumers within a one-day delivery radius of its greenhouses.
 The company focuses on growing organic plants for healthy nutrition and in manner that improves the environment.

-NYGB's \$6.0 million construction-to-term loan facility (the "Facility") will enable Agbotic to complete the construction of a cluster of six robotic greenhouses and related infrastructure located in Sackets Harbor, NY.
-The greenhouses will grow and sell certified organic products to businesses and retailers/grocers.
-The greenhouses will be equipped with various energy efficiency measures, including LED lights and heat sinks, and benefit from efficient on-site power generation.
+NYGB's construction-to-term loan facility (the "Facility") enabled Agbotic to complete the construction of a cluster of six robotic greenhouses and related infrastructure located in Sackets Harbor, NY.
+The greenhouses grow certified organic products to be sold to businesses and retailers/grocers.
+The greenhouses are equipped with various energy efficiency measures, including LED lights and heat sinks, and benefit from efficient on-site power generation.

-To date, most CEA financings have been done at the corporate level, and have been in the form of venture capital or other equity investments.
-Hence, there are limited transaction comparables for NYGB's investment in Agbotic as asset-based project finance.
+To date, most CEA financings have been done at the corporate level and have been in the form of venture capital or other equity investments.
+Hence, there are limited comparable transactions for NYGB's investment in Agbotic as an asset-based project financing.
 As CEA is a rapidly-growing sector in the United States, the Facility provides transaction history for an asset in an emerging clean infrastructure sector with appealing economics and meaningful environmental benefits.
-This transaction is NYGB's first investment in the CEA sector and NYGB's participation establishes a replicable financing precedent for an emerging business model.
+As this transaction is NYGB's first in the CEA sector, its participation establishes a replicable financing precedent for an emerging business model.

-This Transaction Profile is provided pursuant to the updated "NY Green Bank - Metrics, Reporting & Evaluation Plan, Version 3.0" (the "Metrics Plan") developed in collaboration with the NYS Department of Public Service and filed with the NYS Public Service Commission (the "Commission") on June 20, 2016.1 This Transaction Profile contains specific information in connection with the Agbotic transaction entered into on June 20, 2019, as required by the Metrics Plan.2
+This Transaction Profile is provided pursuant to the updated NY Green Bank - Metrics, Reporting & Evaluation Plan, Version 3.0 (the "Metrics Plan") developed in collaboration with the NYS Department of Public Service and filed with the New York Public Service Commission (the "Commission") on June 20, 2016.
+This Transaction Profile contains specific information in connection with the Agbotic transaction relating to the construction-to-term loan entered into on June 20, 2019 and the increased commitment entered into on October 29, 2020, as required by the Metrics Plan.2